 Read more about why and when to test water for horses here

-Choose a soil analysis if you can apply applications to your horse pasture to improve the health of the grass grown and eaten by your horse.
+Choose a soil analysis if you can apply applications to your horse’s pasture to improve the health of the grass grown and eaten by your horse.

-Choose a forage analysis if you want to correctly balance fuelling your horse for resilient health, soundness and longevity.
+Choose a forage analysis if you want to test hay, grass or haylage in order to correctly balance horse diets for resilient health, soundness and longevity.

 What is the difference between soil and forage analysis?